Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

-When projected to a finite quotient, the image $Y$ of $Z$ still has induced degree at least $q+1$.
+When projected to a finite quotient, the image $Y$ of $Z$ still has an induced degree of at least $q+1$.
 The closed orbit method allows us to find an arithmetic lattice such that this projection is small.